 short flight on the 2nd of November

 1947.
 It had to be built from wood

 This Aircraft has fascinating

 Museumin, McMinnville, Oregon.

 290 ft, load 250 tonnes.

-The An-225 is a strategic airlift
+The An-225 is a transport Aircraft

 built by the Antonov Design Bureau of

 the USSR.
 It is the world's largest

-flew in 1988.
-The aircraft was built to
+1988.
+This Aircraft was built to

 transport the Buran